Rdfing/interAdsFoam/README.md

 # interAdsFoam
-Multi-phase CFD solver for chemical transport and adsorption with dynamic mass transfer zone induced by varying fluid interface
+Multi-phase CFD solver for chemical transport and adsorption with dynamic mass transfer zone induced by varying fluid interface.
+The solver is developed to simulate system where bulk fluid flow and porous media flow both present.

+## Reference
+Li, H., & Sansalone, J. (under review).
+CFD modeling of adsorption reactor with dynamic reaction zone under uncontrolled environmental loading.

 ## Description
 This solver is developed to simulate turbulence mixing and chemical adsorption in urban water treatment systems.
 The solver integrates VOF with chemical adsorption.
-- Fluid interface capture inherited from interFoam
+- Fluid interface capturing by VOF (inherited from interFoam)
 - Darcy and Forchheimer momentum sink for reactor
 - Turbulence modeling is suppressed in reactor (granular Reynold number too small, laminar flow)
 - Non-equilibrium (Langmuir-like) adsorption model